bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.01/Maui.Progression.Post.01.md

 AND, if you're told you can't delete files because they're locked!!

+> **Important**
+> This is probably the most useful troubleshooting step I've found.
+When you close Visual Studio, it does *not* close `adb.exe`, which is used by the Android emulator.
+I'm betting this will be corrected in the future.

 1. Close Visual Studio
 1. Close any open Android Emulator and the Android Device Manager
 1. Open Task Manager (Ctrl+Shift+Esc)